 We start our road trip around 1 pm and reached Skardu by 11 pm at night as there was a roadblock due to road widening carried out by Frontier Works Organization(FWO).
 The road is generally in great condition and some maintenance activities are being carried out in different locations.

-The next day we decided to explore the Upper Kachura lake which is located 10 minutes drive from the hotel.
-This location is a must visit if you are exploring Skardu, as the views are breath-taking and the atmosphere is almost magical with clear blue waters and reflection of sun over the snow on the mountains.
+The next day we decided to explore the Upper Kachura lake which is located 10-minute drive from the hotel.
+This location is a must-visit if you are exploring Skardu, as the views are breathtaking and the atmosphere is almost magical with clear blue waters and reflection of sun over the snow on the mountains.
 We enjoyed a nice cup of tea while enjoying the serene surrounding.

 During a meeting with local officials, we were invited to attend the Skardu Baltistan Tourism Conference.
-I decided to extend my stay and checked into "Baltistan Resort", which is a great location for family stay.
-The tourism conference was a very informative session and our team learnt a lot about current initiatives taken by Government of Baltistan to encourage and promote tourism in the region.
+I decided to extend my stay and checked into “Baltistan Resort”, which is a great location for a family stay.
+The tourism conference was a very informative session and our team learned a lot about current initiatives taken by the Government of Baltistan to encourage and promote tourism in the region.

 The highlight of the visit was meeting “Little Kareem” the famous mountaineer who hails from this region.
 Kareem is a great guy and very keen to share his adventures and trekking experiences in the region.